 We often have all the best intentions when it comes to checking our tyre pressures, but actually getting around to it can be a very different story!
 It really is worth putting this task on your “to do” list for the week – it only takes a few minutes and has so many great benefits.
 Not only is it important for your vehicle’s optimum performance, but it also helps to get the best fuel efficiency (and who doesn’t want that?)
 Plus, it’s worth remembering that your tyres are all that are between you and the road, so making sure they’re properly inflated is vital for safety reasons too.

-We’ve also got a couple of other tips to help you get the most out of your tyres with 2020 now underway – so here goes…
+We’ve also got a couple of other tips to help you get the most out of your tyres with Winter around the corner – so here goes…

 Driving style isn’t always just about style!